 Shark finning rules

-MPI is dedicated to the conservation and humane harvesting of sharks.
+We're dedicated to the conservation and humane harvesting of sharks.
 Find out about New Zealand's shark finning ban and what fishers need to know.

 Shark finning and the law